GValiente/hike/README.md

         }
     };

-    // Callback called when a given solution has been improved in an optimization algorithm. struct OnImprovedSolution
+    // Callback called when a given solution has been improved in an optimization algorithm: struct OnImprovedSolution
     {
         void operator()(const Solution& inputSolution, int inputLoss, const Solution& improvedSolution,